simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

        The choices are {cuda, opencl, openmp, single}.
        If an unsupported threading choice is made (such as cuda with demons), the nearest valid choice will be used.
+   * - thresh_mean_intensity
+     - vf+demons+itk
+     - 0
+     - boolean
+     - Set the threshold at mean intensity flag.
+If true, only source (reference) pixels which are greater than the mean source (reference) intensity is used in the histogram matching.
+       If false, all pixels are used.
+   * - translation_scale_factor
+     - any+{rigid, affine}+itk
+     - 1000
+     - ratio
+     - Sets the relative scale of translation when compared to rotation, scaling, and shearing.